sschuur-nvidia/docs/content/nvidia-air/Quick-Start.md

 3. Click **Add**.

 You can revoke/delete both API tokens and SSH keys if you no longer need them, or they are believed to be compromised.

+## Sharing Simulations
+Sharing a simulation with another user is a common use case in Air.

+To share a sim:

+1. Click **Workspace > Manage Users** to share this exact sim, _not a copy_, with any other user.
+2. Enter their email address.
+You can enter multiple addresses.
+3. Toggle whether they only have **Read Only** access.
+This means they will not be able to make any modifications to the simulation in Air, such as deleting it or placing it in an Organization.
+The user can still access consoles and modify the simulation directly.
+4. Click **Add User**.

+The user(s) will now see the simulation in their Simulations list to access.
+The user will not receive any notification they were given access to the sim.

+You can also share simulations via Organizations.
+Read more about them {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations/" text="here">}}.

 ## Resource Budgets